mohammadikhan/carleton-study-pro/README.md

-# CarletonStudy Pro - CarletonStudy Pro – AI Exam & Study Optimizer for Carleton University
+# CarletonStudy Pro – AI Exam & Study Optimizer for Carleton University

 An AI-powered full-stack web application that generates **personalized and optimized study plans** for Carleton University students based on their real exam schedules.